 The Lead Independent Director

-The Bank has defined the qualification of “Independent Director” more restrictive than the criteria set by the Capital Market Supervisory Board and in accordance with the Bank of Thailand’s criteria, as follows:
+The Bank has defined the qualification of “Independent Director” more stringent than the criteria set by the Capital Market Supervisory Board and in accordance with the Bank of Thailand’s criteria, as follows:

 The Board of Directors of the KASIKORNBANK PUBLIC COMPANY LIMITED (“the Bank”), at Meeting No 9/1998, on June 25, 1998, resolved to establish the Audit Committee under the prime duties to oversee the Bank’s operations in order to assure that transparency and fairness can be achieved for the confidence of shareholders, investors, and all stakeholders.